stripe/stripe-go/sfdx/jwt-cert/readme.md

 In order for JWT authorization to work on CI you need to 'preauthorize' the app against each SF account you want to use it in.

+Visiting https://stripe-force.herokuapp.com/auth/salesforce on the account should be all you need to do.

 ## Related:

 - https://medium.com/@tou_sfdx/salesforce-oauth-jwt-bearer-flow-cc70bfc626c2